deepanshudua55/cmsplugin-sections/README.md

 to the previous and next sections, if present.

 You will need to provide some CSS styling and possibly some JS for nice, smooth, intra-page link scrolling.
-I use something like this in my projects that use jQuery:
+I use something like this in my amazing and useful projects that use jQuery:

 ```` Javascript